Posts

 Image

-Professor Pozzulo’s Pick (September, 2024) Chatter: The voice in our head, why it matters, and how to harness it by Ethan Kross, (2021, published by Crown ) My Take: Anyone who has found themselves lying awake in the middle of the night with endless thoughts of potential doom can likely relate to this book.
+Professor Pozzulo’s Pick (October, 2024) Chatter: The voice in our head, why it matters, and how to harness it by Ethan Kross, (2021, published by Crown ) My Take: Anyone who has found themselves lying awake in the middle of the night with endless thoughts of potential doom can likely relate to this book.
 I could!
 In Chatter: The voice in our head, why it matters, and how to harness it , Kross (2021) starts off by des cribing the negative loop in his head after receiving a threatening letter in his university mailbox.
 I don’t think you need to be a faculty member to appreciate the negative emotional response this type of letter would evoke; you start to think what it might mean for you and your family ’s safety and well-being .
 Ironically, this is a topic Kross knows about; he researches how the conversations we have with ourselves can impact how we live our lives.
-Through his research, Kross tries to understand how these conversations can be channeled to make peo
+Through his research, Kross tries to understand how these conversations can be channeled to make peopl

 September Giveaway!
 Giveaway closes September 6th